galaxyproject/training-material/topics/metagenomics/tutorials/foodborne-pathogen-detection-nanopore-sequencing-data/tutorial.md

 # SNP based pathogenic identification

 Here, we will be identifing variants in our samples compared to a reference genome.
-For example, if we want to test our samples if they include [Campylobacter pathogen](https://www.cdc.gov/campylobacter/index.html) or not, we will map our samples against the reference genome of the Campylobacter speices, and when we find variants in specific positions on the genome we look these positions up and see if these real variations would indicate a pathogen or not.
+For example, if we want to test our samples if they include [_Campylobacter_ pathogenic strains](https://www.cdc.gov/campylobacter/index.html) or not, we will map our samples against the reference genome of the _Campylobacter_ species, and when we find variants in specific positions on the genome we look these positions up and see if these real variations would indicate a pathogen or not.
 Nevertheless, novel alleles can be also identified here, we might be identifing a new variant of the pathogen while running such a workflow.
 What we are refering to here is [single nucleotide polymorphisms (SNPs) calling](https://genome.sph.umich.edu/w/images/e/e6/Seqshop_may_2015_day2_snp_lecture_v2.pdf).
-In this section, we also build our consensus genome of our samples, so we can later build a Phylogenetic tree of all samples' full genomes and have an insight into events that occurred during same or different speices of our samples' evolution.
+In this section, we also build our consensus genome of our samples, so we can later build a Phylogenetic tree of all samples' full genomes and have an insight into events that occurred during same or different species of our samples' evolution.

-In this training, we are testing Salmonella enterica speices, which our samples are spiked with its different strains.
-So we will now upload to our histories the reference genome of [Salmonella enterica](https://www.ncbi.nlm.nih.gov/genome/?term=txid99287[Organism:exp]) we got in prior from the [National Center for Biotechnology Information (NCBI) database](https://www.ncbi.nlm.nih.gov/).
+In this training, we are testing _Salmonella enterica_ , which our samples are spiked with its different strains.
+So we will now upload to our histories the reference genome of [_S. enterica_](https://www.ncbi.nlm.nih.gov/genome/?term=txid99287[Organism:exp]) we got in prior from the [National Center for Biotechnology Information (NCBI) database](https://www.ncbi.nlm.nih.gov/).

 In this section, we will run a sub-workflow that can run in parallel to **Taxonomy Profiling**, **Gene based pathogenic identification** and **Pathogen Tracking among all samples** sub-workflows, so feel free to run it in the time you are waiting for the other sub-workflows to finish running.